javrasya/river-admin/README.rst

 **Note:** Before you can set up your workflow, your app integration with ``django-river`` must be done.
-Don't worry it is with the easiest setup.To see how to do it with ``django-river`` pleas have a look at `django-river`
+Don't worry it pretty trivial to set it up.
+To see how to do it with ``django-river`` please have a look at `django-river`_

 1. Install and enable it